jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Recon Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Weakest in the game and lacks firepower.
 May just as well run away from threat with the column :ref:`formation <axis_and_allies_formation>`.
-Good for capturing unmanned cities.
+Good for capturing unmanned cities. +12 visibility, +3 current morale.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Anti-Tank Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Requires Motor Pool.
 Mostly like the standard infantry regiment except some units equipped anti-tank weapons.
 The only infantry good against tanks and halftracks.
 As most of units are still carrying guns, it still needs entrenchment and terrain bonus to hold their own against tanks.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Artillery Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Requires Artillery Brigade.
 Similar to Anti-Tank Infantry Regiment it replaced some gunman with long range mortar, good for attacking fixed defense positions like bunkers.
 It also has morale damage, causing enemy to rout even without heavy casualties.

 .. _axis_and_allies_regiments_engineer: